 The first day of your exhilarating and memorable trekking trip in this pristine region of the Himalayas begins with a breakfast at your local lodge.
 You prepare all your backpacks along with crew for the trekking and then start to walk along Budhi Gandaki into a dense forest with rich flora and fauna.
 Throughout the trail you will witness beautiful waterfalls, terrace faming and beautiful settlements with warm people living.
 You walk across village of Labubesi, which is a ethnic Gurung settlement.
 Once you reach Maccha Khola you rest for the day and spend your night at the local lodge.

-From Machha Khola, start your second day of walk early to complete the trail of 7 hours.
+From Machha Khola, start your second day of walk early to complete the trail.
 You will walk past Kholabesi to further reach Tatopani – literally means hot water in Nepali language where the natural hot spring pool is located and famous among Nepali for healthy bath.
 The day will be definitely adventurous and full of suspension bridges – if you scare of crossing will definitely add the adventure to you.
 The trek will be tiring given the hill landscape and uphill track.
 You will walk along Budhi Gandaki to reach Jagat.
 Overnight will be spent at a local lodge.

 From Philim you walk quite long hours and long trail to reach Bihi Phedi.
 You eventually walk past the view of the Sringi Himal and the track will be flat for the first part with gradual downhill till you reach the intersection of two paths; one leads to Tusm Valley and the other towards the Manaslu circuit – your trail.
 You then walk further towards Nyak and Deng and with a final climb, you will make it to Bihi for overnight stay in the local lodge.